In this section, we’ll explain how to define and use instrumentation backends

 At the moment, it isn’t possible to instrument code that’s preprocessed via an action preprocessors.
 As these preprocessors are quite rare nowadays, there is no plan to add support for them in the future.

 (deps <deps-conf list>)specifies extra instrumentation dependencies, for instance, if it reads a generated file.
 The dependencies are only applied when the instrumentation is actually enabled.
-The specification of dependencies is described in the Dependency Specification section.
+The specification of dependencies is described in Dependency Specification.

 Activating an instrumentation backend can be done via the command line or the